Before You Start: The Mindset

 Start Journaling from Day One

 Get the Notion Trading Journal template and begin tracking your trades immediately.
-Includes pre-trade checklist, automated P&L, and free psychology book.
-Perfect for beginners.
+Includes pre-trade checklist and automated P&L. Perfect for beginners.

 Get the Template →